Environmental Protection Agency (EPA).

 - Absence of financial conflicts of interest;

-- Impartiality (including the appearance of impartiality); and
+- Impartiality (including the appearance of a lack of impartiality); and

-- Background and experiences that would help members contribute to the diversity of perspectives on the Board, e.g., geographic, economic, social, cultural, educational backgrounds, professional affiliations, and other considerations.
+- Background and experiences that would help contribute to the diversity of perspectives on the Board, e.g., geographic, economic, social, cultural, educational backgrounds, professional affiliations and other considerations.

 End Supplemental Information